hydroflux/abstractor-ws/README.md

 - [ ] Create a fully built-out README
 - [ ] Add watermark
-- [ ] Duplicated results—add “multiple results” as an array to Document class in order to create more effective comments when encountering multiple documents
-- [ ] When creating document instances, leave an indication if a book and page instance & a document number instance are on the same line (use the index) in order to create more effective comments
 - [ ] In the same vein as the two above, create an indicator for any instances that are repeated (don't necessarily remove them)
 - [ ] Figure out how to send cookies through to browser instances in order to get faster page load times
 - [ ] Entire header should be created in the settings block, rather than relying on first & last recording dates in the dataframe